 We Invite You To Adopt-a-Plot at Kapapapuhi Point Park!

 Individuals, ʻOhana, Clubs, Businesses, Schools and more - anyone with a desire to Mālama Pu`uloa can help maintain and restore sites!
-Participants can choose the site and size of their plot/s and the times of their visits!
-Once adopted, we ask that you visit at least once a year to remove opala and invasive plants from your site...and hopefully help us grow and plant native species.
-Our staff will set up times to meet your group and support your efforts.
+Participants can choose the site and size of their plot and the times of their visits!
+Once adopted, we ask that you visit at least twice a year to remove opala and invasive plants from your site...and hopefully help us grow and plant native species.
+Weʻre also opening up opportunities to adopt a plot at our Hui Alaloa Garden Project sites in Waipahu and Pearl City!
+Reach out to our staff to see how we can support your efforts by emailing us at malamapuuloa@gmail.com

 Our Featured "Adopters" - Mahalo Nui Loa!